Sadman-26/behance-dribble-extention/README.md

 ├── image2.png
 ├── video1.mp4
 ├── background-image.jpg
-└── third-party-videos.txt (if any)
+└── third-party-videos.xlsx (if any)
 ```

 ### Third-Party Videos
-For embedded videos from YouTube, Vimeo, or other platforms, the extension creates a text file with all video URLs that you can use to download manually.
+For embedded videos from YouTube, Vimeo, or other platforms, the extension creates an Excel file (XLSX) with all video URLs organized in a table format.
+The file includes columns for numbering, video URLs, and platform identification (YouTube, Vimeo, etc.) for easy reference and manual download.

 ## Supported Sites